Secondary Market FAQ

 To the contrary, the flexibility provided to a payee by virtue of a vibrant and available Secondary Market enhances the value and desirability of structured settlements.
 It does this by making sure payees have the flexibility to respond to changes in their financial or personal circumstances.
 Giving people the option to liquidate structured settlement payments increases the value of a structured settlement.
 Transfer statutes and the requirement of court approval ensure that structured settlement payment rights will not be transferred without judicial oversight.

 Q: Aren’t these sales just a way for funding companies to make high, risk-free profits?

 The profits are neither high nor risk-free.

-It takes the funding company time and money to prepare the transaction for review by a judge.
+It takes the funding company time and money to arrange for such transactions and prepare them for court review.
 If the judge does not approve the transaction, the funding company doesn’t make a profit, it actually loses money.
 This gives funding companies a strong incentive to present the best possible transaction to the court for approval.